MONAROZZI/portfolio/README.md

-# Mona Al-Razzi — Portfolio Site
+# Mona Al-Rozzi — Portfolio Site

 This folder contains your full portfolio website, ready to host for free on GitHub Pages.